web-platform-tests/wpt/README.md

 Alternatively, you may also use
-[Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) in the Windows 10 Anniversary Update build, then access your windows partition from there to launch wptserve.
+[Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) in the Windows 10 Anniversary Update build, then access your windows partition from there to launch `wpt` commands.

 Publication
 ===========